Incomes / Expenses Progress

 - 2014 – Making about $1,000 interest income per year from some mortgage funds.

 - 2015 – Putting a higher priority on interest producing investments to make full use of my tax-advantaged accounts like the RRSP and TFSA.

-- 2016 – Continue to increase income while minimizing expenses
+- 2017 – Continue to grow all income sources while keeping expenses in check.

 People often think they need to be really smart, talented, or work really hard to have a chance of making six figure income.
 Furthermore, as many people with careers will probably understand, the longer you work in your respective field, the harder it becomes to significantly grow your salary.
 But here’s a secret I learned.
 You don’t HAVE to make money from just your one source.
 My full time salary is not increasing at the same rate it used to, but through investing and starting multiple revenue streams, about 1/3rd of my income now comes from other sources other than that regular 9 to 5 job (as shown in the income/expense bar-graph above.)
 And these extra incomes are growing faster than my full time job.
 It’s important to think outside the box and put our time and money to work in the right places. 😉

 It’s not about being a workaholic and compromising a balanced lifestyle either.
 I currently work about 40 hours a week at my full time job, 5 hours a week at my part time job, and 5 hours a week freelancing.
 It certainly helps to work a little harder than the average Canadian worker if I want to get ahead, but that’s a sacrifice I’m willing to make for early financial freedom. 😀 All other sources of income I currently make like from rent and dividends are passive, and hassle free. 🙂